wi2trier/cbrkit/README.md

 ### Working with large casebases

 Because the built-in `default` and `document_aware` prompt functions include the entire casebase as context, the LLM input can be quite long when working with a large casebase.
-Because of this, in this case, we recommend transposing the cases (e.g. truncate every case to a fixed length) and/or apply chunking.
+Because of this, in this case, we recommend transposing the cases (e.g., truncate every case to a fixed length) and/or apply chunking.

 #### Transposing cases